-So it’s come down to this: Christmas is right around the corner, and you’ve got presents to get.
+So, it’s come down to this: The holidays are right around the corner, and you’ve got presents to get.
 It happens to all of us at some point.
 Don’t fret!
-There are still ways for you to save money on last-minute Christmas shopping!
+There are still ways for you to save money on last-minute gift shopping!

 Start by Browsing Deal Websites

 Go to your favorite deal-finding website of choice (mine is SlickDeals).
 Check out the latest deals, and then use the search bar to see if they have any price drops for items on your list.